dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 If both "node options" and "serialize options" are specified, the "serialize options" will be used since they are specified later.
 Using the "serializer options" in this manner supports static caching of nodes that can be used across different `JsonSerializerOption` instances.

 During serialization, only the options instance of the node passed to "serialize" is used.
 Child nodes use the parent options even if they have a different options instance.
 Thus if a node has "node options" and that node is added as a child to another node which has a different options instance (or `null` meaning the default), then during serialization of the parent node the options are obtained from the parent node; no exception is thrown if a child node has a different options instance.
-This avoids having to deal with many options instance during tree serialization, but still allows for some flexibility for having different option instances.
+This avoids having to deal with many options instance during tree serialization, but still allows for some flexibility for having different option instances for caching or other reasons.

 ## Adding `JsonNode` indexers for objects\arrays and GetValue() for values
 `JsonNode` has indexers that allow `JsonObject` properties and `JsonArray` elements to be specified.
 This allows a terse mode: